prabirshrestha/vim-lsp/README.md

 __Performance__

-Certain bottlenecks in VimScript have been implemented in lua.
+Certain bottlenecks in Vim script have been implemented in lua.
 If you would like to take advantage of these performance gains use vim compiled with lua or neovim v0.4.0+

 ## Registering servers